-By 1970, Columbia’s gay student group had become the more activist Gay People at Columbia-Barnard, which sought to “present as complete a view as possible of the contemporary gay experience: socially, educationally and politically.”
-The group provided social services and held “rap sessions” in the dormitories to discuss gay issues.
-Its most popular activity was monthly Friday-night dances, beginning in 1970, held on the second floor of Earl Hall, which welcomed the entire college-age gay community of New York.
-This popular event continued until at least the early 1980s here.
+By 1970, Columbia’s gay student group had become the more activist Gay People at Columbia (also known as Gay People at Columbia-Barnard), which sought to “present as complete a view as possible of the contemporary gay experience: socially, educationally and politically.”
+Its most popular activity was monthly Friday-night dances, beginning in 1970, held in the auditorium on the third floor of Earl Hall, which welcomed the entire gay and lesbian community of New York.
+The dances reached their peak popularity in the 1980s and were especially popular with those who enjoyed the relaxed atmosphere that contrasted with the clubs and bars downtown.
 The group still exists as the Columbia Queer Alliance (CQA) and hosts “First Friday” dance events in Alfred Lerner Hall.

 In 1971, gay students, led by Morty Manford (later the head of the Gay Activists Alliance and son of PFLAG founder Jeanne Manford), requested space for a gay lounge.
 Although denied permission by the university, the group took over an unused space in the basement of the Furnald Hall dormitory.
 The lounge eventually was recognized by the university and the space is still in use, now known as the Stephen Donaldson Queer Lounge.

 Landmark Designations for LGBT Significance